DataShades/ckanext-files/README.md

 method returns the value of specified option from settings or raises an exception.

-The table definition and columns as storage attributes, to simplify building SQL queries in future.
+The table definition and columns are saved as storage attributes, to simplify building SQL queries in future.

 Now we are going to define classes for all 3 storage services and tell storage, how to initialize these services.